Your feedback is vital to us as we continue to increase the quality of our services.

 You are here:

-Chaplains are members of hospital staff, trained to provide a high standard of spiritual, religious and pastoral care.
-There are Christian chaplains (Church of England, Free Church and Roman Catholic), Muslim, Sikh and Hindu chaplains.
-We are employed to provide support for patients, their visitors and staff, and we work closely With clinical teams on the wards.
+Chaplains are members of hospital staff trained to provide a high standard of spiritual, religious and pastoral care.
+There are Christian chaplains (Church of England, Free Church and Roman Catholic), Muslim, Jewish, Sikh, Hindu, Buddhist and Humanist chaplains.
+They are employed specifically to provide support for staff as well as patients and work closely with clinical teams on the wards.

-Although the Chaplains currently come from specific religious traditions, the presence and support we offer is not limited to people who are religious.
-We understand that there are times when we all need a compassionate, listening ear, and we are frequently called upon to be alongside people during their visits to hospital.
+Although the Chaplains currently come from specific religious traditions, the presence and support that they offer is not limited to people who are religious.
+They understand that there are times when we all need a compassionate, listening ear, and they are frequently called upon to be alongside staff during their work at hospital.

 Information about travelling to, staying at and getting around the hospital.